New Otherwoldly Patron Option

 Blessing of Sloth

-Starting at 6th level, your patron's laziness has begun to effect you.
+Starting at 6th level, your patron's laziness has begun to have an effect on you.
 You can cast catnap once without using a spell slot.
 When you do so, you may target a number of willing creatures as if you had cast the spell using a warlock spell slot, and you can include yourself without counting against the number of targets.
 If you do, you remain aware of your surroundings using your passive Perception score and can end the spell on yourself early at will; you are otherwise treated as unconscious.

 When you cast catnap on yourself using this feature and you are suffering any levels of exhaustion, you may make a constitution saving throw (Save DC 15).
 On a success, you lose 1 level of exhaustion at the end of the nap.
 Once you use this portion of the feature you may not do so again until you have finished a long rest, regardless of whether you failed the saving throw or not.